A new ninth-grade center at that was will during the Wednesday morning meeting.

-The Marietta Daily Journal’s About Town column speculated Saturday that Morgan’s vote was payback for Eagle’s opposition to hiring 50 Teach for America teachers for South Cobb and that Morgan will switch his vote again Wednesday in return for support for TFA.
+The Marietta Daily Journal’s About Town column speculated Saturday that Morgan’s vote was payback for Eagle’s opposition to and that Morgan will switch his vote again Wednesday in return for support for TFA.

 Due to redistricting, Bartlett’s central Cobb district has moved westward to encompass Harrison.
-That means Bartlett needs the support of the community she has angered if she is to win re-election in the fall.
+That means if she is to win re-election in the fall.

 Bartlett's opposition to the full Harrison project has inspired at least one parent to run against her.
 Heather Ryan, who spoke in favor of the ninth-grade center at the school board meeting April 26, has said she will run as a Republican, according to the MDJ.